 Sometime early in this century, she decided to systematically read and review all the bestselling fiction of 1900–1999, looking at each one in terms of its value and appeal to today’s readers.

-In 2007, Linda began posting her reviews on a WordPress.com blog called GreatPenformances , offering reviews free to libraries that wanted to use them.
-As of June 24, 2019, she had reviewed all but 114 of the 921 bestselling novels of the twentieth century.
+In 2007, Aragoni began posting her reviews on a WordPress.com blog called GreatPenformances , offering reviews free to libraries that wanted to use them.
+She completed her challenge of reading and reviewing all 941 bestselling novels of the twentieth century on Dec.
+22, 2020..
 The GreatPenformances URL is https://greatpenformances.wordpress.com/

 You can find lists of all the 20th century bestselling fiction, including links to Linda Aragoni’s reviews, in three lists at GreatPenformances: Bestsellers 1900-1929, Bestsellers 1930-1969, and Bestsellers 1970-1999.

 One other thing: Linda Aragoni still offers her reviews free to libraries and other organizations that promote literacy.

 In 2008, Linda Aragoni began a website about teaching nonfiction writing to teens and adults called You Can Teach Writing.
 She operated the 450 page website for five years.